binaryf/LIFL/README.md

 Usage
 =================================================

-The program remount a directory-path as a virtual filesystem.
+The program remount a directory-path as a virtual filesystem.</br>

-Any filesystem operations inside this directory, is logged in detail.
+Any filesystem operations inside this directory, is logged in detail.</br>

-The data can easily be arranged and analyzed by making spesific sql queries.
+The data can easily be arranged and analyzed by making spesific sql queries.</br>

 Program is configurable and features can be enabled or disabled.

 Additional to the previous version of the project, known as loggedfs, this is added: